Updated: May 26, 2022

 What do you need to prepare before travelling to Canada?

 Before making travel plans, be sure to carefully review all pages of our Travelling to Canada Guide for UBC Okanagan or UBC Vancouver to learn about what to bring, health insurance, the arrival process, and more.

 If you still have questions

-Also, be sure to enroll in iPREP, a pre-arrival course designed for new students to learn about immigration documents, health insurance, and more.
+We also recommend that you enroll in iPREP, a pre-arrival course designed for new students to learn about immigration documents, health insurance, banking, cell phones, and more.